 Stephanie Budnik, AMP, Marketing Program Specialist

-Recently, MGIC surveyed 144 loan officers who originated at least $5 million in loan volume in a 6-month period to find out some of the secrets to their success.
+Recently, MGIC surveyed 144 top loan officers to find out some of the secrets to their success.
 Unsurprisingly, referrals were a hot topic – and 96% of those surveyed said that real estate agents are one of their best sources for generating referrals.

 Here’s what we learned about the top 3 ways that loan officers build relationships and generate referrals with real estate agents.